-- 3) The fixed supply of land in a city means that taxing this asset does not negatively affect urban investment and instead encourages efficient land use, unlike taxation on work or savings that can incentivize individuals to work or save less (see below on the benefits of land tax in defining the tax base for more on this).
-Taxing land and property, though less efficient than taxing land alone, has been found to be less harmful to investment and growth than other taxes such as income and corporate tax. - 4) Because land, and the properties on this land, are immovable and highly visible assets, it is easier to identify and monitor them for the purposes of taxation.
+- 3 The fixed supply of land in a city means that taxing this asset does not negatively affect urban investment and in some cases can encourage more efficient land use.
+This is unlike taxation on work or savings that can incentivize individuals to work or save less (see below on the benefits of land tax in defining the tax base for more on this).
+Taxing land and property, though less efficient than taxing land alone, has been found to be less harmful to investment and growth than other taxes such as income and corporate tax15. - 4 Land and property taxes as a wealth tax can also effectively redistribute wealth in a city.
+If effectively implemented, these taxes can also lower prices of land and make landownership more affordable. - 5 Because land, and the properties on this land, are immovable and highly visible assets, it is easier to identify and monitor them for the purposes of taxation.
 People who do not pay tax on their land or property can more easily be identified and penalized than those who do not pay tax on their incomes, for example.